koto-thing/FMODCustomPlugins/BuildPlugins/GeneticReverb/README.md

-﻿# Genetic Algorithm Reverb Plugin Version 1.0
+﻿# Genetic Algorithm FMOD Reverb Plugin Version 1.0

 ## Overview
 This is an audio effect plugin that uses a genetic algorithm to optimize reverb effects.